We are a diversity of backgrounds and professions from the world over, who all share a common goal

 With a strong academic background, Dalila is incredibly passionate about art and environmental sustainability, with expertise in Art History and Environmental Studies.
 Not to mention her social media and Japanese-to-English skills.

 Trony helps to harness and nurture the potential of individuals, groups, and communities in Europe and Africa.
 She has a background in communications, international relations and business, and is a graduate of Daystar University Kenya, and Webster University Leiden.

-At The Hague Peace Projects we have an large network of volunteer members who contribute to our activities with their own specific knowledge, expertise, connections, and ideas.
-Are you ready to take action?
+At The Hague Peace Projects we have an large network of volunteer members who contribute to our activities with their own specific knowledge, expertise, connections, and committment.

 HPP Board Members

-Our Board of Directors is comprised of human rights workers and defenders from around the world.
+Our Board of Directors is comprised of human rights defenders and workers from around the world.

 President: Berna Keskindemir

 Board Member: Hannibal Saad